Multi-agency training aims to develop the following:

 Mental Health First Aid - Youth (Basic Course)

 The course is organised by Army Welfare Service (AWS) and is opened to people who work or volunteer with young people.
 The aim is to increase the understanding of mental health for young people.
+Contact AWS for more details.

 Female Genital Mutilation: Recognising and Preventing FGM.